edgonzalez-9/Bartender/README.md

     - Drop down menus will provide a minimum of three ingredients to narrow down with.
 Step 4 - Create a backend to store user recipes.
-    - Backend will alow the addition of recipes through the frontend interface
+    - Backend will alow the addition of recipes through the frontend interface Step 5 - Test adding recipes to the database.
+    - Use this to increase the ammount of recipes that are stored in the database.